Lowie375/Gyromina/README.md

 Latest stable build: 0.12.1

-Gyromina's source code is 100% open source and is licensed under the terms of the [MIT license](LICENSE)
+Gyromina is entirely open source and is licensed under the terms of the [MIT license](LICENSE)

 ### External Links